How Supply Chains Work

 Why Supply Chains Matter

 Supply chains are often invisible when functioning well.
-When they fail, impacts become immediate: shortages, delays, and rising costs.
+When they fail, impacts become immediate: shortages, delays, rising costs, and production stoppages.
+Modern economies depend on stable, efficient supply chains to deliver goods, support industries, and maintain quality of life.

 Related Articles